 Long Distance Ground Transportation This program provides non-emergency long-distance ground transportation for ﬁnancially strapped ambulatory patients traveling for treatment.
-Transportation provided by commercial means (Greyhound, Amtrak, etc.) as well as by voluneer drivers when available.
-Typical trip is a nominal 70-250 miles one-way.
+Transportation provided by commercial means (Greyhound, Amtrak, etc.) as well as the provision of gas cards.
+Typical trip does not exceed 250 miles (one-way).

 All of NPTC programs are operated in a very cost-effective manner with approximately 96% of all expenditures being for program purposes.